A Shocked Wind Interpretation of an Odd Radio Circle: Discussion

 Overall, the fast radiative shock models of \citet{Allen08} provide a good match to the extinction-corrected line ratios for solar and twice-solar metallicity, with shock velocities of $\sim$300 \kms.
 Importantly, these models are consistent not only with global observed line ratios but also with the spatially-resolved features in ORC4.
-The \oii \ emission is more extended than other lines and reaches low surface brightness levels toward the northwest, precisely where the shock models predict enhanced emission due to turbulent or infalling gas.
+The \oii \ emission detected to low surface brightness levels is spatially extended in the northwest, precisely where the shock models predict enhanced emission due to turbulent or infalling gas.
 Additionally, the high velocity dispersions ($\sigma\sim150-250$ \kms) measured across the nebula, and the asymmetric velocity gradients seen in the \oii \ maps, are naturally explained by shocks propagating through a disturbed or multi-phase medium.
 These spatial correlations strengthen the argument that shocks, rather than AGN photoionization, dominate the excitation of the ionized gas in the central galaxy.